Harvard Crimson men's ice hockey: 1971–1990

 Bill Cleary, former Crimson All-American, took over coaching duties for the 1971–72 season after serving as an assistant coach under Weiland.
 On March 7, 1975 – Harvard defeated Cornell 6–4 to win the 23rd game of the season, the first 20-win season in program history.
 Unfortunately, the Crimson would lose in the finals the next day to Boston University and finish fourth in the NCAA Tournament with defeats to Minnesota and the same BU squad.
 The team was captained by All-American Randy Roth '75, who the previous year was named the Crimson's first ever ECAC Player of the Year.

 By the mid-1970s the Donald C. Watson Rink was becoming outdated and the university made plans to construct a new hockey facility.
 A decision was eventually made to extensively upgrade the facility and in 1978 the walls were removed and the roof was extended before the new arena was installed at a cost exceeding $5-million.
-During the renovation the Harvard's men's and new women's teams played out of various local rinks in 1978–79.
+During the renovation, Harvard played at B.U.'s Walter Brown Arena.
 Following the renovation the facility was named after former Harvard hockey player Alec Bright '19.
 The Bright Hockey Center increased seating by more than 800 people The ice surface was extended by five feet to 204 feet by 87 feet under the direction of coach Cleary.

 Cleary lead the Crimson to their third conference tournament championship by beating Providence 4–1 in the ECAC Championship, sending the Crimson to the 1983 NCAA Tournament.
 Harvard first defeated Michigan State in the two-game quarter-final series by a combined score 9–8.
 The Crimson advanced to the Frozen Four in Grand Forks, North Dakota and defeated Minnesota 5–3 to send Harvard to the program's first NCAA Championship appearance.
 The Crimson was defeated in the NCAA final 2–6 by Wisconsin.
 Despite the loss in the final, Mark Fusco became the school's first Hobey Baker Award winner.
 Three seasons later, his brother, Scott Fusco became the second player and first ever pair of brothers to win the Award.

 Despite a 2–3 overtime loss to Vermont in the ECAC semifinals, the 1988–89 team received an at-large bid to the 1989 NCAA Tournament, the team's fifth straight NCAA Tournament appearance.
 Harvard swept Lake Superior State in the two game quarter-final round by a combined score of 9–4.
 The team advanced to the Frozen Four in St. Paul, Minnesota and defeated Michigan State 6–3 before facing the hometown Minnesota Golden Gophers in the championship.
-Harvard won their first NCAA Championship on April 1, 1989 when senior forward Ed Krayer score in overtime to give the Crimson a 4–3 overtime victory.
+Harvard won their first NCAA Championship on April 1, 1989, when senior forward Ed Krayer score in overtime to give the Crimson a 4–3 overtime victory.
 Following the game, Lane MacDonald became the third player in program history to earn the Hobey Baker Award.